nickw07/windows-desktoptool-tkinter/README.md

 > ❗ The images in this version (colored rectangles, circles, and laptop) are placeholders due to copyright reasons❗
 > The final version would use themed icons and a different laptop image.
-> Attribution for the original assets is still included in `icon-attribution.txt`.
+> Attribution for the original assets is still included in `graphics/icon-attribution.txt`.
 > The following preview shows the original version

 ![screenshot](graphics/github-project-preview.png)